shaasdiary/shaasdiary/README.md

 ---------------------
    *• fandoms !*

-   - tadaa! im in sooo many fandoms so cute ur in for a ride !
+   - tadaa! im in sooo many fandoms so ur in for a ride !

    ***Anime.***